 In addition, the PI, sponsor's representative, UMB IRB or the FDA may place this study on hold at any time.

-Grading scales for solicited local (application site) and systemic (subjective and quantitative) AEs are included in [Appendix A](#).
+Grading scales for solicited local (application site) and systemic AEs are included in Appendix A.

-Grading scales for clinical safety laboratory adverse events are included in [Appendix A](#).
+Grading scales for clinical safety laboratory adverse events are included in Appendix A.

 10.8.
 Termination Rules